-While both of these states have become major retirement destinations because of their year-round warm climates, Florida is still considered the “Mecca” for many retirees.
+While states like Florida, Arizona, and Texas have become major retirement destinations because of their year-round warm climates, Florida is still considered the “Mecca” for many retirees.
 In fact, with 3.6 million seniors, the state of Florida has the largest percentage of people age 65 and older (20 percent), and its number of senior residents is second only to California.
 However, Hurricane Irma shed light on some of the challenges associated with preparing and caring for such a large population of seniors when a catastrophic weather event strikes.

 You’ve likely heard about the tragic story out of Hollywood, Florida where a nursing home lost its air conditioning as a result of Irma’s powerful winds.
 Although the facility had back-up generators that powered a portion of the building, a blown transformer meant residents were left without air conditioning and endured sweltering temperatures near 100 degrees for several days, ultimately resulting in the death of eight residents.

 The daunting task of evacuating so many seniors

 According to data from the Florida Agency for Health Care Administration, the state of Florida has 683 nursing homes with over 84,000 beds, 3,100 assisted living facilities with nearly 100,000 beds, as well as 70 continuing care retirement communities (CCRCs, also called life plan communities), which are home to approximately 40,000 seniors.
 More specifically, the three counties most impacted by Irma—Broward, Miami-Dade, and Palm Beach—are home to approximately 500,000 seniors age 75 and over.
 Some of these people are still healthy, independent, and living up their retirement years, while others are unwell or disabled and living in assisted living or nursing home facilities.